gwangmu/cisa/README.md

 To do so, CISA scans the commit history within a given range in chronological order and, given the changed entity `X` by the current commit (e.g., changed function or module), CISA calls _two callbacks_ that custom analyzers are expected to implement: `Update(X)` and `Aggregate(X)`.

  * `Update(X)`: _update_ the analysis for the changed entity `X`.
 This only updates the analysis _inside_ the entity `X`.
  * `Aggregate(X)`: _aggregate_ the analysis result for the changed entity `X`.
-This assembles the analysis done by `Update` and produces the final analysis result. `Aggregate` is always called after every possible `Update` has been called first, so it's safe to assume all entities are up-to-date.
+This assembles the analysis done by `Update` and produces the final analysis result. `Aggregate` is always called after every possible `Update` has been called first, so it's safe to assume _all_ entities in source code are up-to-date.

 ## Workflow